Welcome to Rowan Class

 PE and Forest School

-This half term we will have Forest School on the following dates:
+This half term we will have PE every week on alternate Monday's and Wednesday's.

 Please ensure you child has a change of clothes for Forest School that you do not mind getting muddy, a coat and a spare pair of shoes (preferably wellies).
 Please ensure they have their full PE kit in for these lessons.